Installing Edera with AWS EKS

 metadata:

-name: edera-protect-pod
+name: edera-test

 spec: